Tom Cruise is known for performing his own stunts in his acclaimed Mission: Impossible movie series.

 Cruise spent about five weeks in the South Island filming scenes for the sixth film in the franchise, Fallout, due for release on August 2.

-Behind-the-scenes footage released by the film's movie studio Paramount Pictures today shows Cruise gasping in awe as he flies around the picturesque region.
+Behind-the-scenes footage released by the film's movie studio Paramount Pictures earlier this year shows Cruise gasping in awe as he flies around the picturesque region.

-To nail those shots, a voiceover in the video says Cruise trained to become a helicopter pilot and worked "around the clock to reach the level of skill the sequence needs".
+Cruise trained to become a helicopter pilot prior to filming and worked "around the clock to reach the level of skill the sequence needs".

 While there were no reports of injuries when the film shot in New Zealand, filming was held up after a stunt went awry in London when Cruise fell short while jumping across a building while rigged to a harness.